-The village of Haworth is very scenic too, with plenty of inviting coffee shops, restaurants and independent shops to browse too.
+The village of Haworth is also very scenic, with plenty of inviting coffee shops, restaurants and independent shops to browse too.

 One of Britain’s most beautiful stately homes, Harewood House is a real treat to visit, whether you want to see the impressive State Rooms, the Art Collection, or the fabulous Kitchens and Servants Quarters.

-After a tour of the house, Afternoon Tea on the Terrace is a very pleasant way to enjoy the view before exploring the Parterre, The Deer Park, the incredible Kitchen Gardens, and so much more.
+After a tour of the house, Afternoon Tea on the Terrace is a very pleasant way to enjoy the view before exploring the Parterre, Deer Park, and the incredible Kitchen Gardens.

-Harewood is just a 45-minute direct bus journey away from Leeds, making it one of the easiest day trips from Leeds.
+Harewood is just a 45-minute direct bus journey away from Leeds, making it one of the most accessible trips from Leeds.

-You’ll certainly want to explore the Priory Church and the ruins of the 12th century Augustinian Priory, in its stunning riverside setting, but there’s plenty more to explore, including the Aqueduct – a turreted bridge over the River Wharfe, and the ruined hunting lodge – Barden Tower.
+✔️ Walk to the Aqueduct – a turreted bridge over the River Wharfe and the ruined hunting lodge – Barden Tower.

-The biggest problem when trying to choose the best day trips from Leeds is narrowing down your choices.
+The biggest problem when choosing the best days out from Leeds is narrowing down your choices.

-Do you want an easily accessible city location, where you can also make the most of a city break, or would you prefer an off-the-beaten-path location?
-Are you keen to explore the history of the location or is visiting movie locations more your thing?
-All of these are possible with these day trips from Leeds.
+Do you want an easily accessible city location where you can also make the most of a city break, or would you prefer an off-the-beaten-path location?
+Are you keen to explore the location’s history, or is visiting movie locations more your thing?
+All of these are possible with the best day trips from Leeds by train.